Korean War Legacy Project

 The Reality of Trench Warfare

-Bob Mitchell speaks about the living conditions of trench warfare in the latter stages of the Korean War.
-He describes dealing with giant rodents, the freezing conditions, and the body lice.
-Bob Mitchell recalls when they left the trench and got a hot shower.
+Bob Mitchell offers details of the living conditions during the trench warfare in the latter stages of the Korean War.
+He describes dealing with giant rodents, freezing conditions, and body lice.
+He recalls when they left the trench and finally taking a hot shower.

 Tags: Cold winters,Front lines,Living conditions